ArneBinder/clickbait/README.md

 [Clickbait Challenge data](https://www.clickbait-challenge.org/#data)
 ([clickbait17-train-170630.zip](http://www.uni-weimar.de/medien/webis/corpora/corpus-webis-clickbait-17/clickbait17-train-170630.zip)
 and [clickbait16-train-170331.zip](http://www.uni-weimar.de/medien/webis/corpora/corpus-webis-clickbait-17/clickbait16-train-170331.zip)
 was used for early stopping).
-The architecture consists of bi-GRUs followed by dense layers. [wimages](models/wimages) additionally uses [InceptionResNetV2](https://keras.io/applications/#inceptionresnetv2) to embed image data, if available, that is concatenated with the bi-GRU output.
+The architecture consists of bi-LSTMs followed by dense layers. [wimages](models/wimages) additionally uses [InceptionResNetV2](https://keras.io/applications/#inceptionresnetv2) to embed image data, if available, that is concatenated with the bi-LSTM output.
 See [parameters.txt](models/parameters.txt) for training parameters and exact layer sizes, etc.

 The models can be used to get clickbait predictions by calling: